vruusmann/openscoring.io/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 It should be pointed out that a sampler step creates new internal data matrices during fitting that shall live in computer memory side-by-side with incoming data matrices.
 This is not a problem with the "audit" dataset, but may become an issue when working with Big Data-scale datasets.

-However, any attempt to insert a sampler step directly into a Scikit-Learn pipeline fails with the following type error:
+However, any attempt to insert a sampler step directly into a Scikit-Learn pipeline shall fail with the following type error:

 ```
 Traceback (most recent call last):